 HDD (Hard Disk Drives)

-This is the most popular of all hard disk types in market.
+This is the most popular of all hard disk types in the market.
 Inside hard disk, there are multiple physical disks which store information.
 These disks run at high speed.
 The data inside the disk is read by a moving read-write magnetic head.

 HDD’s are reasonably priced.
 The latest HDD’s are capable of carrying high capacities, some of them even capable of carrying 16 TB space.
-HDD’s are easily available in market.
+HDD’s are easily available in the market.
 It also lasts longer than other technologies.

 SSD (Solid State Drive)